Eddie Griffin

-Edward Rubin Griffin (born July 15, 1968) is an American comedian and actor.
+Edward Rubin Griffin (born July 15, 1968) is an American stand-up comedian and actor.
 He is best known for portraying Eddie Sherman in the sitcom Malcolm & Eddie, the title character in the 2002 comedy film Undercover Brother, and Tiberius Jefferson "T.J."
 Hicks in Deuce Bigalow: Male Gigolo (1999) and Deuce Bigalow: European Gigolo (2005).
-He also portrayed Orpheus in Scary Movie 3 (2003) and voiced Richard Pryor on Black Dynamite (2012–2015).
-Griffin was ranked at number 62 on Comedy Central's list of the 100 Greatest Stand-ups of All Time.
+He also portrayed Lester Matthews in John Q. (2002), Orpheus in Scary Movie 3 (2003), Pope Sweet Jesus in Norbit (2007), and voiced Richard Pryor on Black Dynamite (2012–2015).
+Griffin was ranked at number 62 on Comedy Central's list of the 100 Greatest Stand-Ups of All Time.

 Early life

 Griffin was born in Kansas City, Missouri, and was raised by his single mother, Doris Thomas, a phone company operator.
 His family were Jehovah's Witnesses.
-In 1984, at 16 years old, he moved to Compton, California to live with his cousins.
+In 1984, at 16 years old, he moved to Compton, California, to live with his cousins.
 He later became a father and enlisted in the U.S. Navy but was discharged within months for using marijuana.
 After six months in jail on an assault conviction following a fight, he made ends meet dancing and painting houses.

 Career

 At a comedy club open-mic night in 1989, Griffin hopped onstage on a bet and earned a standing ovation with family stories.
 He talked his way into stand-up gigs around town and in L.A.
 One popular bit was his gay version of tough-guy comic Andrew Dice Clay, who later hired Griffin to open for him.

 Once he achieved a fair amount of success in standup, Griffin became legendary at The Comedy Store for stopping in to do guest sets on open mic nights and staying up on stage long enough to tire the audience out for the hapless budding comic who had to follow him.

-Griffin has appeared in films such as The Meteor Man (1993), The Walking Dead (1995) “David E. Talbert: A Fool & His Money” (1997), Deuce Bigalow: Male Gigolo (1999), Double Take (2001), Undercover Brother (2002), John Q (2002), Scary Movie 3 (2003), Deuce Bigalow: European Gigolo (2005), Norbit (2007), and Urban Justice (2007).
+Griffin has appeared in films such as The Meteor Man (1993), The Walking Dead (1995), David E. Talbert: A Fool & His Money (1997), Deuce Bigalow: Male Gigolo (1999), Double Take (2001), Undercover Brother (2002), John Q (2002), Scary Movie 3 (2003), Deuce Bigalow: European Gigolo (2005), Norbit (2007), and Urban Justice (2007).

 Griffin has appeared on television shows such as Malcolm & Eddie (1996–2000) and Chappelle's Show in the skit "World Series of Dice" as Grits n' Gravy.
 Griffin performed on two tracks from Dr. Dre's 1999 album, 2001, and the intro track from The D.O.C.'s 1996 album Helter Skelter.
 He has also appeared on commercials for Miller Beer's Man Laws.

 In 2011, Comedy Central released Griffin's stand-up comedy special You Can Tell 'Em I Said It on DVD.
 In December 2019, his stand-up comedy special, E-Niggma, was released on Showtime.